 Note: A D6 Backport is not planned.

-Users are encouraged to download the latest 7.x-1.2 version of the stickynote module.
-Updates were made to protect against xss and csrf vulnerabilities.
+Users are encouraged to download the latest 7.x-1.3 version of the stickynote module.
+Updates were made to protect against a xss vulnerability.
 Click here for more details.